 - Flexible working should be mutually agreed between the employee and the employer. - Those working flexibly and/or making a request for flexible working will not be subjected to any detriment or face any barrier to career progression. - Consideration of the option to work flexibly will be given during both employment and recruitment.
-Our commitment to flexible working will be explicitly stated in job advertisements. - All employees will be entitled to make a case for working flexibly, but there will be situations where a specific arrangement will not work because of RVC's commitments to students, clinical services, internal and external customers/clients, and research excellence. - Where an application for flexible working is declined, an explanation will be provided. - Responsibility for effective flexible working will be shared by employees and managers.
+Our commitment to flexible working will be explicitly stated in job advertisements. - All employees will be entitled to make a case for working flexibly, but there will be situations where a specific arrangement will not work because of RVC's commitments to achieving its strategic objectives. - Where an application for flexible working is declined, an explanation will be provided. - Responsibility for effective flexible working will be shared by employees and managers.
 Together they will assess opportunities and challenges in any proposed arrangement openly and honestly. - If the employee agrees, flexible working arrangements may be offered for a trial period and then reviewed.